rmoscowitz/rmoscowitz.github.io/things-i-like.md

 ### Quotes

-The most damaging phrase in the language is “We’ve always done it this way!”<br><t>*— Rear Admiral Grace Murray Hopper*
+"The most damaging phrase in the language is 'We’ve always done it this way!'"<br><t>*— Rear Admiral Grace Murray Hopper*

+"Be who you are and say what you feel because those who matter don't mind and those who mind don't matter."<br><t>*Dr. Seuss*

+"The hotel sincerely apologizes for the internet outages this morning, it should be back up an running soon.
+We ask, however, that you do NOT go down and offer to help."<br><t>*- Announcement made at the 2010 Grace Hopper Celebration of Women in Computing*

 ### Organizations I Support or Follow